 Explore China town for amazing food and delicious desserts.
 I love the Dessert Kitchen’s unique treats— from corn ice cream topping corn on the cob to polar bears in hot chocolate, this is the spot for cute sweets!

 Prefer savory food to sweet?
-Check out this 3-hour dumpling walking tour!
+Check out this Melbourne: 3-Hour Foodie Discovery Walking Tour!

 If you happen to be in Melbourne over Lunar New Year, be sure to visit China Town for parades and lion dances.

 9. Catch a film at an outdoor cinema